La Tortura: Commercial performance

 "La Tortura" the longest-leading song at the top of the US Hot Latin Songs chart until Enrique Iglesias' (pictured) "Bailando".

 In total, "La Tortura" has sold around five million copies worldwide.
 In Latin America, the single was well received commercially.
 In Colombia, Shakira's home country, it peaked at number three.
 The song also reached number three in Panama, while reaching the top of the charts in Guatemala and Venezuela.

 In the United States, "La Tortura" debuted at number 98 on the Billboard Hot 100, on the issue dated 7 May 2005.
 The track slowly climbed the chart until it reached its peak of number 23, on 24 September 2005.
 On the Hot Latin Songs chart, the song debuted at number 11 on the week of 30 April 2005.
 It later reached the summit five weeks later, replacing "La Camisa Negra" by Juanes.
 The single spent a total of 25 non-consecutive weeks at the top, becoming the longest-leading song at number one which was previously held by Son by Four's "A Puro Dolor" (2000), with 20 weeks.
 The record was later broken by "Bailando" (2014) by Enrique Iglesias featuring Descemer Bueno and Gente de Zona, with 41 weeks.
 "La Tortura" ended 2005 as the best-performing Latin single of the year.
 Due to its success, the song was certified platinum by Recording Industry Association of America (RIAA) for over 1,000,000 digital sales.
 In the Latin field, it received a diamond certification due to sales of 1.92 million sales.

 "La Tortura" was also successful in Europe.
 In Austria, the track reached number three, being later certified gold by IFPI Austria.
 In Denmark, the song reached number seven on the singles chart, and was also certified gold by IFPI Denmark.
 In Germany, it peaked at number four, and was certified gold by the Bundesverband Musikindustrie (BVMI).
 In Switzerland, it reached a peak of number two, staying there for nine non-consecutive weeks.
 The single was eventually certified gold by the IFPI Switzerland.
-In other parts of Europe, "La Tortura" reached the top three in several countries, such as Croatia, Italy, and Switzerland, while peaking inside the top five in France, Greece and Sweden.
-It eventually topped the charts in Hungary, Romania, as well as Spain, Sanz's home country.
+In other parts of Europe, "La Tortura" reached the top three in several countries, such as Croatia, Italy, and Switzerland, while peaking inside the top ten in France, Greece, Lebanon and Sweden.
+(Note: See #Charts) It eventually topped the charts in Hungary, Romania, as well as Spain, Sanz's home country.
 The song's commercial performance in the European countries helped it attain a peak of number five on the European Hot 100 Singles chart, on the issue dated 6 August 2005.